ceazyy/coding-pet-extension/README.md

 Feed them, else they die which you wouldn't want.
 Feed them by solving problems.

 ps: Contribute to this by adding animations/newer designs to the interface/pop-up.

-I'm going to add an LLM in the pet so that it would help you out if you're stuck on a problem.
-I promise it won't write you code but just give you enough tips to solve the problem.
-If y'all find any bugs while testing, please branch and fix it accordingly. :) Thank you!
+## Future Scope

+1. Add more pet types
+2. Implement the LLM-based help feature
+3. Add more animation states and improved visuals
+4. Extend to support additional coding websites
 ## Features

 - Virtual pet that responds to your coding progress